 In all honesty, when making a latte (or other beverage containing lots of milk) the preciseness of the shot is not as important as when enjoying a drink that’s mostly coffee (such as an Americano, espresso, lungo, or macchiato).
 If the extraction takes in the range of 25 to 35 seconds, you’re unlikely to notice a real difference in the finished drink.

 Extra tip: Coordinate the process of making your latte by setting up the shot to extract while you’re steaming the milk.

 Choosing the right type of milk:

 Whole, 2%, 1%, skinny, almond…there are lots of different options when it comes to milk.
 Going purely on taste and texture alone, the best option is whole milk.
-However, if you’d rather make a skinny latte, skim (or other type of lower fat milk) is fine too.
+However, if you’d rather make a skinny latte, skim (or other types of lower fat milk) is fine too.
 You’ll find its texture when steamed is a little different, though.